Rachel Dratch: Career

 Dratch was originally cast in the role of Jenna Maroney on 30 Rock as Jenna DeCarlo, and the original pilot episode features her in the role.
 After feedback from test audiences, the role was ultimately recast with Jane Krakowski.
 She went on to play a variety of small guest roles in several episodes of the first season, including Barbara Walters, Elizabeth Taylor, cat trainer Greta Johansen, custodian Jadwiga, a blue monster, and Dr. Beauvoir.

-On March 19, 2012, Dratch's memoir, Girl Walks into a Bar...: Comedy Calamities, Dating Disasters, and a Midlife Miracle was published.
+Dratch's memoir, Girl Walks into a Bar...: Comedy Calamities, Dating Disasters, and a Midlife Miracle, was published on March 19, 2012.
 In it, Dratch recounts her experiences after being recast in the 30 Rock pilot, including the birth of her child.

-In 2016, Dratch hosted the program Rachel Dratch's Late Night Snack on truTV.
+Dratch hosted the program Rachel Dratch's Late Night Snack on truTV in 2016.
 The sketch comedy program featured Dratch playing a waitress who does not talk in wraparound segments.
 Dratch also appeared in sketches and the show ran for two seasons.

 Saturday Night Live

 Dratch's tenure at SNL spanned 1999 to 2006.
 Dratch's recurring characters included Denise McDenna, a Boston teen; Sheldon, the junior-high-school boy from Wake up, Wakefield; Virginia Clarvin, a pretentious professor known as one of "The Love-ahs"; Abe Scheinwald, a Hollywood producer with a terrible acquisition record; and (perhaps most memorably) Debbie Downer, a depressed woman who brought others' moods down with her grim non sequiturs.

-In December 2011, she made a guest appearance on SNLs season 37 Christmas show, hosted by former cast member Jimmy Fallon.
-On April 15, 2017, she made another guest appearance with host Jimmy Fallon.
+She made a guest appearance on SNLs season 37 Christmas show, hosted by former cast member Jimmy Fallon, in December 2011.
+She made another guest appearance with host Jimmy Fallon on April 15, 2017.
 On a February 3, 2018, season-43 episode hosted by Natalie Portman, she made a guest appearance as a "Patriot of New England" in a Revolutionary War-themed sketch parodying the fans of the New England Patriots and Philadelphia Eagles in advance of Super Bowl LII.

 On a September 29, 2018, season-44 episode hosted by Adam Driver, she appeared as Senator Amy Klobuchar in the opening sketch, about the confirmation hearings of Supreme Court nominee Brett Kavanaugh.
 She continued to reprise the role of Klobuchar during sketches on the 2020 Democratic Party Presidential primary debates, specifically the fifth and sixth debates in November and December 2019.

 Woo Woo with Rachel Dratch Podcast

-On October 10, 2023, Dratch launched her podcast Woo Woo with Rachel Dratch by QCODE alongside her longtime friend Irene Bremis.
+Dratch launched her podcast Woo Woo with Rachel Dratch by QCODE alongside her longtime friend Irene Bremis on October 10, 2023.
 The show explores paranormal, metaphysical, and “woo-woo” topics such as spirits, psychic readings and crystals.
 Guests include well-known figures like Tina Fey, Will Forte, and Gloria Steinem, who share personal experiences of the supernatural.